 Richard Branson famously remarked ‘‘Embracing social media isn't just a bit of fun, it's a vital way to communicate, keep your ear to the ground and improve your business.’’

 A personal brand or perception cannot be created, it needs to be built over time and nurtured with consistency.
 Personal branding on social media does not mean putting ten posts daily and commenting on every other article.
-Sometimes people try to show much more than they actually are.
+Sometimes people try to show much more than they are.
 This is over-projecting or over-doing yourself that at times has an opposite impact and leads to negative branding.
 Here, quality is more important over quantity.

 Let’s compare ourselves with a product.
 People lose confidence in the product and the same goes for a person if it claims more than they are.
 Personal branding cannot happen in a vacuum.
-Intelligent and sensible people can easily look through your pretenses however hard you try to portray otherwise.
+Intelligent and sensible people can easily look through your pretences however hard you try to portray otherwise.
 And once your image is impacted, it is very difficult to gain back the respect and trust.
 An authentic leader, who showcases himself as he is, puts forth his ideologies in a simple but effective manner, gives his honest opinions and never fails to recognize and appreciate others, succeeds in creating a perfect personal brand.

 Tip: Ask your friends at work and outside to describe you in three words (both positive and negative traits) and put all these words on a whiteboard.
 Interestingly, you will notice that there is a trend emerging – this is the foundation of your personal brand.
 When I did the same exercise, synonyms for helpful, committed, passionate about work, professionally dressed, and approachable kept popping up, helping me define my brand.